hinsenedinka/Nova-Solutions-News-Sentiment-Price-Forecasts/notebook/README.md

 # Notebooks

 This directory houses all the Jupyter notebooks developed for the "Sentiment Analysis of News Headlines for Price Forecasting" project.
-These notebooks provide a step-by-step walkthrough of the data analysis, model development, and experimentation processes.
+These notebooks provide a step-by-step walkthrough of the data analysis.

 ---

 ## Notebooks Included

-### 1. `Sentiment Analysis.ipynb` and 'Quantivative Analysis'
+### 1. `Sentiment Analysis.ipynb` and `Quantivative Analysis.ipynb`

 This is the primary notebook for developing and evaluating our sentiment analysis model.
 It covers:
 * **Data Loading:** How financial news headlines and associated labels are loaded.
 * **Exploratory Data Analysis (EDA):** Initial exploration of the dataset, including sentiment distribution, text length analysis, and identifying potential data issues.
 * **Sentiment Over Time Analysis:** Visualizing how news sentiment evolves over different periods.
-* **Price Data Exploration:** Analyzing price trends, volatility, and key financial indicators.
+* **Price Data Exploration:** Analyzing price trends, and key financial indicators.

 ### 2. `Correlation.ipynb` (Coming Soon!)
 ---